sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 $ make start
 }}}

-=== Latest status of everything on trac ===

-Getting the latest information about all the branches published on trac
-{{{
-$ git remote update origin
-}}}

 === Pushing and pulling branches to and from trac ===

-If you have a local branch on your personal computer that you would like to push to trac, there are three options:
+If you have a local branch on your personal computer that you would like to push to trac, there are four options:
 {{{
 $ git push --set-upstream origin <mybranch>:u/<mytracname>/<mybranch>
 $ git push --set-upstream origin <mybranch>:public/combinat/<mybranch>
+$ git push --set-upstream origin <mybranch>:public/combinat/<ticketnumber>-<mybranch>
 $ git push --set-upstream origin <mybranch>:public/ticket/<ticketnumber>-<mybranch>
 }}}
-The third option is for tickets unrelated to combinat.
-You would use the first one for code you personally work on.
+Use the first option for code you personally work on.
 The second option is for collaborative code with other combinat people.
-If you already have a ticket number, use
+Use the third option if you already have a ticket number for combinat-related code.
+The fourth option is for tickets unrelated to combinat.
-{{{
-$ git push --set-upstream origin <mybranch>:public/combinat/<ticketnumber>-<mybranch>
-}}}

 The first time you pull a branch from trac onto your local computer:
 {{{